Trilby (novel): Plot summary

 As she leaves the stage, Svengali dies.
 Trilby is stricken with a nervous affliction.
 Despite the efforts of her friends, she dies some weeks later—staring at a picture of Svengali.
 Little Billee is devastated and dies shortly afterwards.

-Some years later, Taffy meets Gecko again and learns how Svengali had hypnotised Trilby and damaged her health in the process.
+Some years later, Taffy, who has married Little Billee's sister, meets Gecko again and learns how Svengali had hypnotised Trilby and damaged her health in the process.
 Gecko reveals that he had tried to kill Svengali because he could not bear to see Trilby hurt during their awful rehearsals.

 Inspiration

 It was popularly believed that the hypnotic control Svengali has over Trilby was modelled after the relationship between the French harpist and composer Nicolas-Charles Bochsa and the English operatic soprano Anna Bishop.
 Anna Bishop had left her husband Henry Bishop (later Sir Henry), the composer of "Home!
 Sweet Home!", for Bochsa.
-Bishop was 23 years her senior and Bochsa was 20 years older than Anna.
+Both men were over 20 years older than Anna.
 Bochsa became her manager as well as her lover.
 She sang in many opera houses on their extensive travels throughout Europe (particularly in Naples, Italy), North America and Sydney, where Bochsa died suddenly in 1856 and is buried.
 Sir Henry Bishop had died the previous year.
 Anna Bishop later remarried, continued travelling and singing professionally into her seventies, and died in New York City.

-The novel contained a thinly veiled portrait, in the character of the pompous and eccentric "idle apprentice" Joe Sibley, of painter James McNeill Whistler.
-Whistler threatened to sue for libel unless the character was removed and du Maurier apologised.
-The writing was revised and no public apology was made.

 The character of Little Billee is a reference to an eponymous ballad by William Makepeace Thackeray.

 Reception

 The late nineteenth-century novelist George Gissing read the "notorious" novel in May 1896 with "scant satisfaction".
 Trilby inspired Gaston Leroux's novel The Phantom of the Opera (1910) in part.
-It was also known for introducing the phrase "in the altogether" (meaning "completely unclothed") and the term "Svengali" for a man with dominating powers over a (generally female) protégée, as well as indirectly inspiring the name of the trilby hat, originally worn on stage by the lead actress in the play based on the novel.
+It was also known for introducing the phrase "Svengali", a term referring to a man with dominating powers over a (generally female) protégée.

-Criticism
+Trilby-Mania

+Trilby was one of the most popular books of the Victorian era.
+As a result, the novel had large influence on Victorian popular culture, creating a craze that was referred to as "Trilby-Mania" or the "Trilbyana".
+The book's popularity caused footwear inspired by the titular character to grow in popularity, and footreading became a fad.
+Additionally, foot-shaped ice cream became popular due to the book.
+The word "trilby" became a jocular slang term to refer to a foot, but would later be used to describe a type of hat inspired by an adaptation of the novel.

+Antisemitism

-Trilby has generated much obloquy for the depiction of its Jewish antagonist, Svengali.
-Most notably, George Orwell wrote that the novel is overtly antisemitic.
-Specifically, Orwell believed that du Maurier attributes all of Svengali's villainous and rapacious qualities to his Ashkenazic Jewishness.
-While du Maurier does introduce another Jew into the work who possesses more virtuous qualities, he is careful to note that this is due to his Sephardic Jewish ancestry.
-Furthermore, du Maurier seems to believe that possessing Jewish blood gives one an advantage.
-According to Orwell, this type of antisemitism was popular in du Maurier's time.
+Trilby has been criticized for its depiction of its Jewish antagonist, Svengali.
+Most notably, George Orwell wrote that the novel is overtly antisemitic, albeit of a pre-Nazi "traditional" type.
+Orwell believed that du Maurier attributes all of Svengali's villainous and rapacious qualities to his Jewishness.
+Nonetheless, Orwell viewed Trilby as "justly popular" and an example of the "'good bad' literature" produced prior to the First World War.